ikoniqoz/nitrodocs/content/modules/files.md

 * {{ docs:id_link title="Searching Files" }}
 * {{ docs:id_link title="File Layout Tags" }}

-The files module is where all of your PyroCMS files are located.
+The files module is where all of your NitroCMS files are located.
 When you add an image to a blog post, for instance, the upload box that comes up feeds directly into the files module, and you can upload to one of the folders you've created via the files module.

 The files module has built in support for cloud file providers [Amazon S3](http://aws.amazon.com/s3/) and [Rackspace Cloud Files](http://www.rackspace.com/cloud/public/files/).